romainpascual/Graphics/README.md

 # Graphics
-Bouncing of particles in a 2D space using skeleton based implicit sufraces
+Bouncing of particles in a 2D space using skeleton based implicit surfaces